yogthos/asset-minifier/README.md

 The function returns a map containing `:original-size`, `:compressed-size`, and `:summary` keys indicating the size of the assets before and after compression.

-The `minify-js` function allows specifying the level of optimizations, which can be `:simple`, `:whitespace` or `:advanced` and defaults to simple optimizations.
+The `minify-js` function allows specifying the level of optimizations, which can be `:none`, `:simple`, `:whitespace` or `:advanced` and defaults to simple optimizations.

 The `:externs` key can be used to specify the externs file to be used with the advanced optimisations to prevent munging of external functions.